puppetlabs/puppet-docs/source/pe/2.5/compliance_basics.markdown

 Compliance group pages show the collected differences for a group of nodes.
 Two tabs are available:

-- Use the **"Common Differences"** tab to approve and reject aggregate changes en masse
+- Use the **"Common Differences"** tab to approve and reject aggregate changes in bulk
 - Use the **"Individual Differences"** tab to access node pages and act individually

 Groups are one of the console's core constructs, and nodes can be added to or removed from groups in the console's main node pages.